Loading Events

 What's the accommodation like on the trip?

-or the nights spent in the cities of Kathmandu and Pokhara, we use carefully selected accommodation that blends international standards and local tradition.
-You can expect a good level of general comfort in addition, private toilets, comfortable beds, garden areas or easy access to main market and walking areas, front desk, concierge, restaurant and breakfast area.
+For the nights spent in the cities of Kathmandu and Pokhara, we use carefully selected accommodation that blends international standards and local tradition.
+You can expect a good level of general comfort including: private toilets, comfortable beds, garden areas, easy access to main markets and walking areas, front desk, concierge, restaurant and breakfast area.
+On the Everest trail, we stay in tea houses.
+These are basic family-run accommodation that are very much part of the experience whe

+For the nights spent in the cities of Kathmandu and Pokhara, we use carefully selected accommodation that blends international standards and local tradition.
+You can expect a good level of general comfort including: private toilets, comfortable beds, garden areas, easy access to main markets and walking areas, front desk, concierge, restaurant and breakfast area.
 On the Everest trail, we stay in tea houses.
 These are basic family-run accommodation that are very much part of the experience when trekking in the Himalayas.
 They consist of shared bathrooms, showers and a restaurant.
 We do not sleep in tents at any point on this adventure.

-Do you recommend camel back bladders for water on the trek?
+Do you recommend camelback bladders for water on the trek?

-Camel backs, also known as water bladders, are recommended for this trek.
+Camelbacks, also known as water bladders, are recommended for this trek.
 Basically, it's a sack of water that's put into the backpack and comes with a straw that can be clipped to the shoulder strap for easy access to water without having to pull the bottle out of the backpack to drink.

-Camel backs, also known as water bladders, are recommended for this trek.
+Camelbacks, also known as water bladders, are recommended for this trek.
 Basically, it's a sack of water that's put into the backpack and comes with a straw that can be clipped to the shoulder strap for easy access to water without having to pull the bottle out of the backpack to drink.

 It's possible to charge electronics at the tea houses.
 Just keep in mind that power outlets are usually limited and demand for them is huge.
 Use any charging opportunity to fill up your power banks.
-Most tea houses will charge a fee of between 200 to 500 Rupees to fill up a power bank.
+Most tea houses will charge a fee between 200 to 500 Rupees to fill up a power bank.

 It's possible to charge electronics at the tea houses.
 Just keep in mind that power outlets are usually limited and demand for them is huge.
 Use any charging opportunity to fill up your power banks.
-Most tea houses will charge a fee of between 200 to 500 Rupees to fill up a power bank.
+Most tea houses will charge a fee between 200 to 500 Rupees to fill up a power bank.

 How much should I carry as spending cash?